tigrish/devise-i18n/README.md

 You will need to set a locale in your application as described in the [Rails Internationalization Guide](https://guides.rubyonrails.org/i18n.html).

-If you are setting the locale per request (because your application supports multiple locales), the suggested code in that guide (using `around_action`) will not work properly with devise-i18n.
+If you are setting the locale per request (because your application supports multiple locales), the suggested code in that guide (using `I18n.with_locale` inside an `around_action`) will not work properly with devise-i18n.
 Due to [a bug in warden](https://github.com/wardencommunity/warden/issues/180), some error messages will not be translated.
-Instead, you need to set it in a `before_action`:
+Instead, you can set the locale in a `before_action`:

 ```ruby
 before_action do